 Our latest module in the 12 Box Training course series covered Stakeholders, and in particular, “How to use ITAM asset data to support major IT transformation projects”.
-The module is available here on demand.

 Why bother working with Stakeholders?